 - Let's all write in bullet points!

-- A most efficient way of communicating.
+- Tweets are the most efficient way of communicating, you know!

 TL;DR (too long didn't read) is a favourite acronym of interwebbers.
 You might have seen it.
 I want to rename it TL;DR (too lazy didn't read).